The best independent guide to Tavira

 • Day One – Explore the historic centre of Tavira

-• Day Two – The Praia de Tavira beach
+• Day Two – Praia de Tavira (beach trip)

-• Day Three – Day trip to Vila Real de Santo Antonio and cross river to Ayamonte
+• Day Three – Day trip to Vila Real de Santo Antonio (and Ayamonte, Spain optional)

-• Day Four – Praia do Barril (relaxing beach day)
+• Day Four – Praia do Barril (beach trip)

 • Day Five – Day trip to Santa Luzia and/or Cabanas